Equinox (Bulgarian band): Johnny Manuel

 Johnny Manuel is originally from Flint, Michigan, United States.
 Johnny has been a performer since childhood, touring with NSYNC at the age of 14.
 His performance of Whitney Houston's "I Have Nothing" on America's Got Talent in 2017, where he eventually reached the Semi-Finals after getting the Golden Buzzer from guest judge Seal, accumulated over 270 million views on social media.
 After America's Got Talent, he released two singles, "Come Alive" and "Blind Faith", and began working on his debut album with Symphonix International.
 He was also a finalist on the ninth series of The Voice Australia.

 Career

 2018: Eurovision Song Contest

-On 12 March 2018, it was announced by Bulgarian National Television, that Equinox would represent Bulgaria in the Eurovision Song Contest 2018.
-The song “Bones” is produced by Symphonix International, who were behind Bulgaria's 2016 and 2017 Eurovision entries, which placed 4th and 2nd respectively.
-The song is composed by Borislav Milanov, Trey Campbell, Joacim Persson and Dag Lundberg.

-The project Equinox was created specially for the contest, spearheaded by composer Borislav Milanov.
+On 12 March 2018, it was announced by Bulgarian National Television that Equinox would represent Bulgaria in the Eurovision Song Contest 2018.
+The song "Bones" is produced by Symphonix International, who were behind Bulgaria's 2016 and 2017 Eurovision entries, which placed 4th and 2nd respectively.
+The song was composed by Borislav Milanov, Trey Campbell, Joacim Persson and Dag Lundberg.
+Equinox was created specially for the contest, spearheaded by composer Borislav Milanov.
 "Bones" eventually qualified for the final, where it placed 14th.
-Days after the final, the group announced that it would 'continue to exist' after signing with Universal Music Group; however, the group has been inactive since the contest, with its members going on to pursue their solo careers.
+Days after the final, the group announced that it would 'continue to exist' after signing with Universal Music Group; however, the group has been inactive since the contest, with its members going on to pursue solo careers.